TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

   Config parsers provide option value getters that perform type conversion.
 By default :meth:`~ConfigParser.getint`, :meth:`~ConfigParser.getfloat`, and :meth:`~ConfigParser.getboolean` are implemented.
-Should other getters be desirable, users may define them in a subclass or pass a dictionary where each key is a name of the converter and each value is a callable implementing said conversion.
+Should other getters be desirable, users may define them in a subkundi or pass a dictionary where each key is a name of the converter and each value is a callable implementing said conversion.
 For instance, passing ``{'decimal': decimal.Decimal}`` would add :meth:`getdecimal` on both the parser object and all section proxies.
 In